Delta Green: History

 The setting was first introduced in 1992 in the seventh issue of The Unspeakable Oath, Pagan Publishing's Call of Cthulhu fanzine, in the scenario Convergence, which would be later republished in the first Delta Green sourcebook.
 The scenario introduced Delta Green as a loose organization within the U.S. government dedicated to secretly fight the creatures from the Cthulhu Mythos.
 Convergence was also followed by a sequel named Transference published in Volume 2 Issue 2 of the Cyberpunk 2020 fanzine The Interface, although later published material disregards this scenario.

 Pagan Publishing would then expand the setting resulting in the publishing of the Delta Green sourcebook in 1997.
+This was followed an additional sourcebook in 1999 titled Delta Green: Countdown.

 On May 1, 2006, the Pagan Publishing homepage was updated with an announcement describing the reasons for the delay of the new release of Delta Green, and stating that the d20 edition of the game should be available in time for Gen Con Indy.
 While there were a few show copies available there were no copies available for sale to the public as most of them were "still being shipped from China".
 As of May 2007 the book, which is a reprint of the 1997 book with the addition of D20 stats, was finally reprinted and was available in stores.

 A hardback compilation of the three Delta Green Eyes Only chapbooks, along with additional material, was released in November 2007.
 The book was published in cooperation with Arc Dream Publishing.
 The entire 1,000 copy print run was sold out by February 2008.
 The hardback edition of Delta Green: Eyes Only was a finalist for the Origins Award for Best Roleplaying Supplement of 2007.
 A softback version of the compilation followed in September 2008 and is available to retail distribution.

 Pagan Publishing and Arc Dream Publishing began work in mid-2008 on a new sourcebook, Delta Green: Targets of Opportunity, which was released as a limited-edition hardback in June 2010, to be followed by a softcover retail edition.
 As of August 2011 the entire 1,000-copy print run of the hardback limited edition was sold out.
 In August 2011, Delta Green: Targets of Opportunity won silver (2nd place) Ennie Awards for Best Writing and Best Adventure.